TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry: Results and an use case example: comparison between different basis functions

 To make this comparison fair, we have, as a rule of thumb, used approximately 100 times as many plane waves as Gaussian wave functions, as it has been suggested for isolated molecules \cite{babbush2018low}.
 The Gaussian basis used is the standard 6-31G \cite{jensen2013atomic}, but this may be changed by the user at will in the configuration file, as well as the multiplicative factor.
-Using the previously mentioned ratio, we can as an example of usage of our library, compare the same Taylorization methods with Gaussian and plane waves.
-The results are shown in figure \ref{fig:Gaussian_vs_plane}, where surprisingly plane waves seem more efficient in almost all cases.
-This was unexpected as plane wave methods are often pitched as better for periodic systems, but not so much for isolated molecules.
+Using the previously mentioned ratio, we can as an example of usage of our library, compute the cost of the same Taylorization methods with Gaussian and plane waves.
+The results are shown in figure \ref{fig:Gaussian_vs_plane}, although these results must be taken with care as we have not controlled the error introduced by different finite basis sets.